Evidence Based Approach

 Usually there’s an underlying sense that something bad could happen unless the ritual is done “properly,” or unless you feel fully reassured.
 In that way, OCD can be understood as a defence: a solution the mind has built to protect you from something that feels worse than the obsession itself.

-The question is: what is OCD trying to prevent – and why does this theme, this fear, have such force for you?
+What is OCD trying to protect you from – and why does this particular fear have such power for you?

 Many approaches focus only on reducing surface presentation of symptoms.
-That can be helpful – but it often leaves the deeper structure untouched, which is why OCD can later return in new forms.
+That can be helpful, particularly in the short term, but it often leaves the deeper structure untouched, which is why OCD can later return in new forms.

 Our work looks beneath the surface of the obsession: What problem is the symptom trying to solve?
 What does it demand from you?
 What does it allow you to avoid – or feel in control of – even briefly?